ibm-cloud-docs/cloud-object-storage/iam/granting-access-to-bucket.md

 ---

-# Access control for a single bucket
+# Granting access to a single bucket

 ## Granting access to a user